 - extra honey and orange zest for serving optional

 - Line a 9" circular cake pan with parchment paper (I use a pencil to trace an outline of the bottom of the pan on the paper, then cut slightly inside the line) and grease generously with olive oil, under and over the parchment paper and up the sides of the pan.
 Preheat your oven to 325 degrees F and place an oven rack in the top third of the oven.

 - Add the flour (1 1/2 cups) and whisk until well-combined.

 - Pour into prepared cake pan.
-Bake at 325 degrees F in the top third of the oven for 45-60 minutes, or until toothpick inserted in center of the cake comes out clean.
+Bake at 325 degrees F in the top third of the oven for 45-60 minutes, or until toothpick inserted in center of the cake comes out clean (see notes).